syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 documentation: ug
 ---

-# How to bind data to the Syncfusion Blazor components using Dapper and perform CRUD operations
+# How to Bind Data to the Syncfusion Blazor Components Using Dapper and Perform CRUD Operations

-In this topic, we are going to discuss how to consume data from a database using [Dapper](https://github.com/DapperLib/Dapper), bind it to a Syncfusion Blazor Component, and perform CRUD operations.
+In this topic, you will learn how to consume data from a database using [Dapper](https://github.com/DapperLib/Dapper), bind it to a Syncfusion Blazor Component, and perform CRUD operations.

 ## Prerequisite software